Taxi business in Germany: How to start your own service

 • Taxi density

-• Development of earnings and costs including operating time
+• Development of earnings and costs, including operating time

-• Number and causes of business tasksIssue of the taxi permit depends on the competition
+• Number and causes of business tasks

-In general, existing taxi companies should not be put at risk.
+Existing taxi companies should not be put at risk.
 Approval for new applicants is generally limited to two years.
 For re-applicants, the current admission period is five years.

-Entry in the Handelsregister (commercial register)
+Entry in the commercial register

 Membership in the IHK